ark-key/aqa-test/README.md

 ## Usage

 - `npm run cy:open` to open Cypress in the interactive GUI
-- `npm run` to run tests from the CLI without the GUI
+- `npm run cy:run` to run tests from the CLI without the GUI

 ## Documentation